Alvah H. Chapman Jr. Outstanding Dissertation Award

 - Self-Insight: To be most effective a leader must first begin to look inward and be prepared to take a deep dive into who they are, how they think, how they view the world, and to question the basis for these perceptions.
 While it is unlikely that an individual may be able to change these more core characteristics, deep self-awareness can help leaders proactively manage leadership behaviors.

 - Leadership skills: The application of cutting-edge research vetted by leading practitioners allows leaders to learn, practice and develop actionable skills and behaviors consistent with effective leadership.

 The Center for Leadership faculty and staff are dedicated to exploring leadership thought and practice through continuous research, providing opportunities for leaders to develop keen self-insight, and teaching leadership competencies that will equip them to meaningfully transform their organizations and their societies.
 Through research, executive development programs and community engagement opportunities, the Center for Leadership is committed to equipping better leaders for a better world

 To provide leadership development that transforms and emboldens individuals and organizations to positively impact our world.

 We achieve this by creating new knowledge, presenting innovative developmental paradigms and encouraging leadership conversations across age, industry and levels of responsibility.

 To be a unique resource of leadership research and development contributing to an increase of transformational leaders.

 - About the Network of Leadership Scholars

-The Network of Leadership Scholars (NLS) was founded in the Academy of Management in 2005.
-NLS currently has approximately 1,000 members from all over the world, and draws from many divisions of the Academy of Management.
+The Network of Leadership Scholars was founded in the Academy of Management in 2005.
+Currently, the Network of Leadership scholars has approximately 1,000 members from all over the world and draws from many divisions of the Academy of Management.